 6. Do these essays get graded?

 Most institutions aren’t going to give you a letter grade, but they are evaluating the essays.
-With that in mind, consider it your duty to maximize your “score,” even if that score is only the reader’s opinion of you as a potential candidate.
+So, even if the reader's opinion of you as a candidate is the only score, you should try to maximize it.
 Remember: you’re trying to be an impressive candidate, so be impressive in your writing.

 7. Do grammar mistakes and spelling matter?